Pepinni/Q-Series/README.md

 	}
 ```

+2. Type in the following command in the terminal to start the database server.

+   > mongod
+   >
-2. You login with the host's gmail-ID, you will be taken to the admin page.
+3. You login with the host's gmail-ID, you will be taken to the admin page.
 The administrator has the following functionalities in control:

    1. Add a new Quiz.
    2. Add and delete questions corresponding to a Quiz.
    3. Modify the particulars of a Quiz.
    4. View an existing Quiz.
    5. Delete a Quiz.
-3. A test taker has the following functionalities in control:
+4. A test taker has the following functionalities in control:

    1. Login with any gmail-ID.
    2. Regsiter for a Quiz.
    3. Attempt a quiz at the set time.